Ken Franchi Producer

 The company has produced music videos for: Band of Horses, Rise Against, Iyaz, Colbie Caillat, Five for Fighting, Imogen Heap, Remy Zero, Rachael Yamagata, and The 88, among others.

-Additionally, Franchi and Mount Vernon produced memorable commercials for national brands like Fidelity, Carfax, hh gregg, Florida Blue, Pepboys, Friendly’s, The Scooter Store, Ashley Home Stores, Party City, and Bruce Springsteen.
+Additionally, Franchi and Mount Vernon produced memorable commercials for national brands like Autonation, Carfax, hh gregg, Florida Blue, Pepboys, Friendly’s, The Scooter Store, Ashley Home Stores, Party City, and Bruce Springsteen.

 Franchi also has an innate grasp on producing content for the Web; his experience there includes work with Atom Films, College Humor, Comedy Central, Starz Entertainment, and Funny or Die.